MOD Bicester project

 As ever, volunteers have a significant impact on the continued success of this project.
 By engaging with larger groups, more scrub can be cleared and processed during the sessions and allows the group to be split into smaller teams to micro-manage the scrub in certain areas.

-We work in partnership with Butterfly Conservation Upper Thames Branch, Bucks Bird Club, Bucks UTC, Grundon Waste Management Ltd, and Atkins Global.
+We work in partnership with Butterfly Conservation Upper Thames Branch, Bucks Bird Club, Bucks UTC, Grundon Waste Management Ltd (through TOE2), and Atkins Global.
 We have also welcomed a team of volunteers from Bicester Green Gym.
 In addition, we had 10 boys from High Wycombe Rugby Football Club who volunteered as part of their Duke of Edinburgh Award.

 Once again, our own volunteers are involved in the delivery of this project; from preparation of the sessions to carrying out practical conservation.
 Our volunteers are of mixed age and ability and benefit from these sessions in many ways, including the development of ‘soft skills’ such as communication and confidence in working with others.

-See link below for past work at this site.
+See links below for past and present work at this site.